turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ## Learning Goals

 * Describe what an object literal is
-* Understand how to define properties and methods in an object literal
+* Define properties and methods in an object literal
+* Access values and methods from an object using dot and bracket notation
 * Understand what `this` is and how it changes based on context
-* Understand what a class is and what instances are.
+* Understand what a class is and what instances are

-## Vocab
+## Vocabulary

 - `Object` A bundle of behavior (methods) and state (properties)
 - `Key` The name used to reference a Value on an Object